-Gmail: You will notice all the icons in their vertical menu are grayscale with color being used to highlight something important — in this case the fact that you are in your inbox.
+Gmail: You will notice all the icons in their vertical menu are grayscale with colour being used to highlight something important — in this case the fact that you are in your inbox.

-LinkedIn: The horizontal navigation menu icons in LinkedIn are grayscale, with color being used to highlight something important, like new messages and notifications.
+LinkedIn: The horizontal navigation menu icons in LinkedIn are grayscale, with colour being used to highlight something important, like new messages and notifications.

-Twitter: All the icons are grayscale in their vertical navigation menu, with color being used to highlight something important - in this case new notifications.
+Twitter: All the icons are grayscale in their vertical navigation menu, with colour being used to highlight something important - in this case new notifications.

 The new user interface looks very white.
 Why is there so much whitespace?